Josh Lowe Player Props: Rays vs. Yankees

-The Tampa Bay Rays and Josh Lowe (.487 slugging percentage over his past 10 games, including two homers), take on starter Domingo German and the New York Yankees at Tropicana Field, Saturday at 4:10 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.214 batting average in his past 10 games), take on starting pitcher Domingo German and the New York Yankees at Yankee Stadium, Thursday at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Yankees.
+In his previous game he had a one-hit showing (1-for-4) against the Orioles.

 Josh Lowe Game Info & Props vs. the Yankees